RoadAtlas

 Hike to carved stone figures with broad valley views.
 The open setting makes the ancient artwork feel especially striking.

-Alto de los Ídolos — archaeology — Tatacoa Desert and San Agustín — Colombia
+Alto de los Ídolos — archaeology — Tatacoa Desert and San Agustín — Kolumbien

 archaeology